csantosbh/Lauen/docs/source/editor.rst

 User script IDs are determined by the server in the file ``server/project/Project.py``, by the function ``getScriptId()``.
-Normal components (default components) must be manually specified in ``server/components/DefaultComponentManager.py``, in the ``_defaultComponents`` dictionary.
+Normal components (standard components) must be manually specified in ``server/components/DefaultComponentManager.py``, in the ``_defaultComponents`` dictionary.
 The format of this dictionary is: